Support

 How are Connection Recovery Support Groups structured?

-• Weekly 90 minute meetings.
+• 90-minute meetings.

 • Led by NAMI-trained individuals who are in recovery.
 They understand your challenges and can offer you encouragement and support.